 The mandible should be at the level of the tip of the nose to ensure the neck is not over extended.

-Breathing: Look, listen and feel as in the case of adult CPR.
+Look, listen and feel as in the case of adult CPR.

 In infants seal the infant’s mouth and nose with your mouth.
 Children over 1 year of age cover the child’s nose or mouth with your mouth.